manelmahroug/Home-Credit---Credit-Risk-Model-Stability/README.md

 The goal of this notebook is to build a machine learning model that maintains stability over time while attempting to address the aforementioned challenges.

+### Dataset

+The dataset comprised 16 tables containing information on 1.5 million active loans, indexed by case ID.
+The data was sourced from both internal and external origins and included fundamental details about the clients associated with each case ID.
+It also encompassed information on previous loan applications, internal deposit and debit card data, as well as data from credit bureaus and tax registry providers.
+The raw data featured 465 unique attributes, and various predictors were transformed and encoded by Home Credit before being provided.
+Transformations included P for days-past-due, M for masking, A for amounts, D for dates, and T and L for unspecified transformations.